 The walk up Primrose Hill

-If you would like to see more flowers, you can see my blog post which walks you around the flower gardens of Regents Park.
-You passed briefly over the canal for this walk.
+On this walk, just before walking up to Primrose Hill, you passed over the canal.
 If you would like to explore that further, you could try the walk from Little Venice to Camden, or the longer version of it taking you all along the Regents Canal to the Limehouse Basin.

 Pin it for later: How to walk from Regents Park to Primrose Hill